 Its shape is like a round ring.
-Before tightening nut and bolt, it is fitted on stud or bolt.
+Before tightening the nut and bolt, it is fitted on a stud or bolt.
 It is used to secure the tightness of a joint, screw, etc. and it becomes easy to open the nut-bolts and their threads are protected.

-Also, check out the different types of nut and bolts used in industries.
+Also, check out the different types of nuts and bolts used in industries.
 You may like to know about types of threads in the designing of nuts and bolts.
 Furthermore, check out different types of screwdrivers for tightening and loosening and screws.

 Types of Washers